About Clayton Utz

 Can I apply to undertake a clerkship in more than one State?

 Yes you can be considered for more than one State.
 If you have a genuine interest in working in a Clayton Utz office outside of the State in which you are studying you can be considered for a clerkship.
 You will need to apply to that office directly – remember, dates vary between offices so make sure you're using the correct local application date.
-You'll be given a number of rotations (how many will depend on which office you're in).

 If you have already undertaken a clerkship in one office and apply to another, it's important to mention this in your application.